dfuse-io/docs/content/guides/graphql.md

 `searchTransactionsForward`

-Search the blockchain forward for transaction execution traces based on query.
+Search the blockchain forward for transaction execution traces based on the given query.
 When the returned cursor is empty, it means you have reached the end of the specified block range.

 {{< warning >}}
-Always consider the undo field in forward searches, which signal that the matching element was in fact __REMOVED__ from the chain because of blocks reorganization. <br />See also the streaming version under Subscription.
+Always consider the undo field in forward searches, which signal that the matching element was in fact __REMOVED__ from the chain because of a chain reorganization.
 {{< /warning >}}

 [Try it on GraphiQL](https://mainnet.eos.dfuse.io/graphiql/?query=cXVlcnkgeyAKICBzZWFyY2hUcmFuc2FjdGlvbnNGb3J3YXJkKHF1ZXJ5OiAicmVjZWl2ZXI6ZW9zaW8udG9rZW4gYWN0aW9uOnRyYW5zZmVyIiwgbG93QmxvY2tOdW06IC0zNjAsIGxpbWl0OiAxMCkgeyAKICAgIHJlc3VsdHMgeyAKICAgICAgY3Vyc29yCiAgICAgIHRyYWNlIHsKICAgICAgICBpZAogICAgICAgIG1hdGNoaW5nQWN0aW9ucyB7IAogICAgICAgICAgYWNjb3VudAogICAgICAgICAgbmFtZQogICAgICAgICAgZGF0YQogICAgICAgIH0KICAgICAgfSAKICAgIH0gCiAgfQp9)